LeaderPortfolio

 The Full Dossier

-Wilma “Billie” Stein Tisch was born on June 25, 1927, in Long Branch, New Jersey.
-She grew up in Asbury Park, New Jersey, and came from humble beginnings.
-Her father, Joseph Stein, a journalist and automotive entrepreneur, and her mother, Rose Liebesman Stein, the daughter of Lithuanian Jewish immigrants, instilled in her a sense of community.
-She attended public schools and later graduated from Skidmore College in 1948 with a B.S. in economics and a minor in accounting.
+Wilma "Billie" Stein Tisch was born on June 25, 1927, in Long Branch, New Jersey, and raised in Asbury Park, New Jersey.
+Her father was an automotive industry entrepreneur, and her mother was the daughter of Lithuanian Jewish immigrants.
+Tisch attended public schools and graduated from Skidmore College in 1948 with a Bachelor of Arts degree, majoring in economics and minoring in business/accounting.

 Rise to Success